Adam Duvall Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

+- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 16th in MLB.

-- The Giants have a 4.02 team ERA that ranks 11th across all MLB pitching staffs.
+- The Giants' 4.01 team ERA ranks 11th across all league pitching staffs.

-- Giants pitchers combine to give up the third-fewest home runs in baseball (108 total, one per game).
+- The Giants give up the third-fewest home runs in baseball (109 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.